Date: 16 May 2016. Storing Nuts, Bolts and Screws.

 Large (above four inches)

-line so that I can easily retrieve one or more.
-It's handy to have
+so that I can easily retrieve one or more.
+It is convenient to have

 spares and by sorting them in advance I can get just the right size